5.10. Using the clock output to revive AVRs

 - Reprogram your chip’s fuses to appropriate values.
-The easiest way to do this is to use Atmel Studio’s user interface, but you can also use AVRDUDE as described in Section 5.9.
+The easiest way to do this is to use Microchip Studio’s user interface, but you can also use AVRDUDE as described in Section 5.9.

 - Disconnect the clock signal from the programmer, and set the programmer’s ISP frequency back to a reasonable value like 114 kHz.

 - Try programming to ensure that everything is working as expected.
 If this works, then you have successfully revived the AVR!